 So please register your attendance and let your family and friends know!
 In order that we can deliver all the 1,500 baskets we are keen to encourage those that can make deliveries.

 Can we bring friends on the day?

-Yes absolutely!
-You can bring as many friends and family as you like.
-We want to feed at least 1,000 families this year so we need hundreds of volunteers.
+Unfortunately if we reach capacity before the day we’ll be unable to accept people who haven’t registered on the day, so please encourage everyone you know who would like to come to register as early as possible.
+We want to feed at least 1,500 families this year so we need hundreds of volunteers.
 Get them to register too, so we can work out how many families we can feed.